Skip to main content

 function uniqOptList(arr: any): boolean;

-Removes duplicate options from an OptionList based on a matching identifier properties (name or value), regardless of whether the list is Option[] or OptionGroup[].
+Removes duplicate options from an OptionList by comparing identifier properties (name or value), working with both Option[] and OptionGroup[] formats.

 uniqByIdentifier